KonradLewandowski/my_portfolio_website/README.md

 Builds the app for production to the `build` folder.\
 It correctly bundles React in production mode and optimizes the build for the best performance.

+## Live version

+You can try live version on the server[https://konrad-lewandowski-portfolio.netlify.app/](https://konrad-lewandowski-portfolio.netlify.app/).

+## YouTube short

+A short video shows how it works [https://youtu.be/bKmOIHke7oI](https://youtu.be/bKmOIHke7oI).